Facilitating the legal admission

 Of Professionals, Business Persons, and Skilled Workers.

-A non-Canadian who intends to work in Canada is generally required to possess a work permit or other permission to legally do so.
+A foreign national who intends to work in Canada is generally required to possess a work permit or other permission to legally do so.
 Such authorization may come in various forms, and usually requires advanced approval prior to eligibility to enter Canada for work.

 The work permit process varies by case, but there are some general steps that must be followed:

-There are multiple methods by which to submit and process many applications.
+There may be multiple methods by which to submit and process a given application.
 Differences in these methods can have a significant impact on the requirements and, possibly, the outcome of the application.
 As a general rule a case is processed at a Canadian visa office prior to arrival in Canada.
 In some cases, however, an application for a work permit can be submitted at a Canadian port of entry (i.e., airport, border crossing, etc.).
-In the latter approach, advanced decisionmaking on the application is possible in certain situations, which does affect the time needed to conclude the application.
+In the latter approach, advanced decision-making on the application is possible in certain situations, which may affect the time needed to conclude the application.

 Some applicants for a Canadian work permit will be required to undergo medical examinations prior to issuance of a Canadian visa, which can also effect the duration of the application process.
 Situtations in which this is necessary depend on the duration of the work permit being sought, the residence of the applicant in the 12 months prior to the submission of a case, and the nature of the occupation (e.g., some occupations involving direct contact with the public for greater than three hours per day may always require medical examinations).